-Welding equipment should be regularly checked by a qualified electrical tradesperson to ensure that:
+Welding equipment should be regularly checked by an accredited Cigweld Service Provider to ensure that:

-- The main earth wire of the electrical installation is intact. - Power point for the Welding Power Source is effectively earthed and of adequate current rating. - Plugs and cord extension sockets are correctly wired. - Flexible cord is of the 3-core tough rubber or plastic sheathed type of adequate rating, correctly connected and in good condition. - Welding terminals are shrouded to prevent inadvertent contact or short circuit. - The frame of the Welding Power Source is effectively earthed. - Welding leads and electrode holder are in good condition. - The Welding Power Source is clean internally, especially from metal filing, slag, and loose material.
-If any parts are damaged for any reason, replacement is recommended.
+- 1. Flexible cord is of the multi-core tough rubber or plastic sheathed type of adequate rating, correctly connected and in good condition. - 2.
+Welding terminals are in suitable condition and are shrouded to prevent inadvertent contact or short circuit. - 3.
+The Welding System is clean internally, especially from metal filing, slag, and loose material.